chris-page-gov/NIBS/README.md

 # NIBS - Nuffield Interactive Book System

-A modern web implementation of the groundbreaking Nuffield Interactive Book System from the 1990s, designed to provide accessible electronic reading for students with motor disabilities.
+A modern web implementation of the groundbreaking Nuffield Interactive Book System from the 1990s by Claude 4 (initial commit), designed to provide accessible electronic reading for students with motor disabilities.

 ## Overview

 NIBS was originally developed at Hereward College in the 1990s to address the needs of students with physical disabilities who couldn't easily navigate traditional paper-based study materials.
-This modern implementation recreates the core functionality using contemporary web technologies while maintaining the original accessibility-first design philosophy.
+This modern implementation recreates the core functionality (programmed by AI using Claude's Agentic coder) by using contemporary web technologies while maintaining the original accessibility-first design philosophy.

+### Status
+- Currently this is just the output of a test - using the article, could Claude Code recreate the software?

 ## Features